• Digital Nomad Resources

 Hanoi is a city of over 8 million people that is composed of 12 urban districts, 1 district-level town, and 17 rural districts.
 Most visitors – including myself – stay in the old quarter in Hoan Kiem district, and visit Ba Dinh District (the political and cultural heart of Vietnam).
-With a new metro system being built, visitors in the future will have more options beyond these two core districts.
+With the Hanoi Metro system being built, visitors in the future will have more options beyond these two core districts.

 I’ve visited Hanoi numerous times, yet whenever I go I seem to be trapped inside the old quarter.
 Not that there’s anything wrong with that as it’s a fascinating place to wander around.
 I usually visit Hanoi on the way to somewhere else, so by the time I’ve revisited my favourite cafes and street food stands it’s time to move on.